MicrosoftDocs/customer-insights/ci-docs/data/own-data-lake-storage.md

 - A single one-to-one mapping between a Dataverse organization and an Azure Data Lake Storage account is supported.
 - The target storage account can't be changed.
 - Data sharing doesn't work if an Azure Private Link setup is needed to access your Azure Data Lake Storage account because it's behind a firewall.
 Dataverse currently doesn't support the connection to private endpoints through Private Link.
 - [Automatic linking of customer profiles](integrate-d365-apps.md) in Dataverse isn't supported when using your own Azure Data Lake Storage.
+Customer Insights storage is recommended.

 ### Set up security groups on your own Azure Data Lake Storage